Spanish people of Filipino ancestry: Employment

 Before 2006, most Filipinos went to the United States or Saudi Arabia to look for work and settlements, however in recent years, a new generation of Filipinos who went to Spain for work has increased in numbers, most of whom are qualified domestic helpers, and most Filipinos today in Spain work either as domestic helpers or in adjacent service industries, including in the restaurant industry, as hotel workers, and as house cleaners.
 Beyond the service sector, Filipinos are also employed as teachers, farm workers in rural Spain, nurses, language assistants, and military personnel.
 For Filipinos looking to migrate overseas, Spain is seen as an attractive destination due to its robust labor laws and generous pay and employment benefits, as well as the relative ease of obtaining legal residence in the country compared to other countries in Europe.

 In recent years, Filipinos in Spain have also begun setting up their own businesses, with a number of Filipino restaurants, bars, bakeries, grocery stores and call shops, among other businesses, setting up shop in Tetuán, El Raval, and Las Palmas, as well as in other parts of the country.
 Wealthy Filipinos have also spurred demand for Spain's immigrant investor program.

 Community

 Religion

 The majority of their population are Christians, most belong to the Roman Catholic religion.

 Education

-Although a significant proportion of Filipinos who migrate to Spain are highly educated, many are underemployed due to difficulties in getting their credentials recognized in Spain.
+Although a significant proportion of Filipinos who migrate to Spain are already highly educated, many are underemployed due to difficulties in getting their credentials recognized in Spain.
 Filipinos who want to exercise their profession in Spain are deterred by the high cost of homologation and the need to return to school despite already being certified in the Philippines, leaving them unable to find employment and forcing them to take lower-skilled jobs.
 Nurses, for example, have only been able to practice their profession as a result of the COVID-19 pandemic in Spain after working other jobs, where otherwise they wouldn't have been able to do so.

+Increasing numbers of young Filipinos however are choosing to pursue higher education in Spain, owing to the variety of visa options available which allow them to study and even stay in the country more permanently.